mautic/developer-documentation-new/docs/rest_api/campaigns.rst

      - This event's parent
    * - ``decisionPath``
      - string/null
-     - If the event connects to an action, this value is "no" for the non-decision path or "yes" for the actively followed path.
+     - If the event connects to an action, this value is "no" for the non-decision path or "yes" for the actively followed path

 .. vale off

-List campaigns
+List Campaigns
 **************

 .. vale on